With all this glorious hiking,

 booking & payment

 You are responsible for booking and paying for your flights between North America and Italy.
-We will book your accommodation for you, and you will pay for it through us, but you’ll pay only what we’re charged.
+We will book your accommodation for you.
+We will try to arrange for you to pay the agriturismo directly for your accommodation.
+If that's not feasible, you'll pay us exactly what the agriturismo charges, then we’ll pay them on your behalf.
 All other costs—rental car, meals, etc.—you’ll pay directly.
-That’s what makes this trip affordable: There’s no markup on any of your expenses.
+That helps make your trip less expensive: There’s no markup on anything.

 securing your reservation

 Tell us you’re interested.
-We’ll send you questions about your hiking experience and fitness level.
-Let's follow up with a phone conversation.
-If you and we agree you can comfortably handle the hiking in the Italian Alps, and you're ready to commit, we'll give you the transfer details for our bank.
-Sending us the $1100-per-person scout fee via e-mail transfer is the first step to securing your reservation.
-If you wire the scout fee to us, make it $1125, so the wiring fee is covered.
+We’ll arrange a phone conversation to answer all your questions.
+When you're ready to commit, we'll give you the transfer details for our bank.
+Sending us the $1750-per-person scout fee via check or wire transfer is the first step to securing your reservation.
+Make your check payable to Kathy Copeland.
+If you wire the scout fee to us, make it $1775, so the wiring fee on our end is covered.

-This $1100 scout-fee is due March 20, 2020.
-That's five months before we begin hiking together in Italy.
-The sooner you commit, however, the sooner we can establish a full group of eight or nine hikers, giving everyone ample time to confidently reserve flights.
+This $1750 scout-fee is due April 15, 2022.
+That's about four months before we begin hiking together in Italy.
+The sooner you commit, however, the sooner we can establish a full group of hikers, giving everyone ample time to confidently reserve flights.

 cancellation & refund

 We’ll keep you posted as hikers commit to joining us.
-Your deposit (covering scout fee and accommodation cost) is refundable should your group fall short of six hikers as of March 20, 2020.
-If, at that time, your group has at least six hikers but fewer than eight, we'll ask you and the others if you're willing to pay an additional $300 per person to cover the higher scout-fee, or if you prefer to cancel and receive a full refund.
-Only if six hikers agree to pay the scout-fee increase will we carry on with the trip.
+Your deposit (covering scout fee and accommodation cost) is refundable should your group fall short of eight hikers as of April 15, 2022.
+If, at that time, your group has at least seven hikers but fewer than ten, we'll ask you and the others if you're willing to pay an additional $350 per person to cover the higher scout-fee.

 (a) whopping price of a tour company